 Asset managers need to consider a number of factors, including regulatory, competitive and investor demands, when considering where to domicile their investment fund offerings.

 In APAC, where assets are forecast to double from their 2016 levels to nearly USD 30 trillion by 2025, Australia, Singapore and Hong Kong are looking to further build and reinforce their positions as regional asset management hubs.
 Regional governments and regulators are committed to attracting investment, increasing cross-border trade and regulatory cooperation to create a dynamic and globally competitive funds management industry.
 The introduction of the new corporate structured fund vehicles in Asia Pacific offers a credible and compelling offering.

 The introduction of these new fund structures also comes at a time of increased efforts to develop a single regional market for funds through various cross-border passporting schemes - notably, the ASEAN Collective Investment Scheme (ASEAN CIS), the Asia Region Funds Passport (ARFP) and various bilateral schemes such as the Hong Kong-China Mutual Recognition of Funds (MRF) scheme.

 The new structures introduce some important benefits, such as allowing an umbrella and sub-fund structure, and reduce some compliance requirements.
 Part two of this series assesses some of the advantages and disadvantages of each, as well as the ancillary factors driving fund managers (and investors) to consider them.

 - Hong Kong’s Open-ended Fund Company (OFC), which launched in 2018.

-- Singapore’s Variable Capital Company (VCC), which is expected to launch later in 2019.
+- Singapore’s Variable Capital Company (VCC), which is expected to launch in early 2020.